<i>COSTA DE LLANES</i><i>ASTURIAS</i>

 This is what you need to organise by yourself

-For all of our programs, arrival and departure as well as all transport and on-site accommodation are the responsibility of the participants.
+For all of our programmes, arrival and departure as well as all transport and on-site accommodation are the responsibility of the participants.
 This means that you have to take care of these things yourself.
 Below you will find all the information you need:

 Meeting point & arrival